 Kind of, but not really.

-It’s certainly true that smaller dogs will have a much more serious reaction to ingesting grapes, so you should be extremely proactive about seeking treatment if your little pup has had a grape or two.
+It’s certainly possible that smaller dogs may have a much more serious reaction to ingesting grapes, so you should be extremely proactive about seeking treatment if your little pup has had just a grape or two.

 That said, big dogs can have extreme reactions to a small number of grapes as well.
-The fact is there’s no number of grapes that’s safe for your dog to eat.
+The fact is there’s no number of grapes that are safe for your dog to eat.
 You should never assume that just because your dog is big, they will be fine.
 No matter how big or small your dog is, you should still call your vet.
 Remember that grape toxicity leads to kidney failure in some dogs, and this is fatal.

 What Happens If My Dog Eats a Grape?

-Assuming your pooch is one of the many that reacts poorly to ingesting grapes, you’ll notice some or all of the following symptoms:
+Assuming your pooch is one of the many that reacts poorly to ingesting grapes, you’ll notice some or all of the following signs:

 - Loss of appetite